 Pen Down a Few Words to a Friend

 Buy blank cards and get your children to write a few kind words to a friend.
 Ask them to write from the heart about what they like in the friend and why they are thankful that person is their friend.
+Writing down gratitude helps in enhancing its effects.

 Put Up a Thanksgiving Tree